kupkapandy/OpenGL/README.md

 ## TODO
 - Refactor the whole thing;
-- Change the rendering of cubes, so only render the faces the user can see;
+- Change the rendering of cubes, so render only the faces that the user can see;

 ## Design and Implementation